sjentsch/lsjDocs/Ch12/Ch12_Regression_03.rst

 ----------------------------------

-Stripped to its bare essentials, linear regression models are basically a slightly fancier version of the Pearson correlation (section :doc:`Correlations
-<Ch12_Regression_01>`), though as we’ll see regression models are much more
+Stripped to its bare essentials, linear regression models are basically a slightly fancier version of the Pearson correlation (section :doc:`Ch12_Regression_01`), though as we’ll see regression models are much more powerful tools.
-powerful tools.

 | Since the basic ideas in regression are closely tied to correlation, we’ll
   return to the |parenthood|_ data set that we were using to illustrate how